-Chorus 7
+Chorus 7 Semester or Year

 Students who love to sing are encouraged to join in the fun.
 Performance and singing techniques will be covered through a variety of music.
 Students will learn to read and sing music involving two-part arrangements and perform in a required formal concert "concert attire required" at the end of the semester.